python/devguide/triaging.rst

 Various flags about the issue.
 Multiple values are possible.

 after moratorium
-    The issue is in regards to a language change which is not allowed during the `language moratorium`_. buildbot
+    The issue is in regards to a language change which was not allowed during the `language moratorium`_ in effect during the 3.2 development cycle. buildbot
     A buildbot triggered the issue being reported. easy
     Fixing the issue should not take longer than a day for someone new to contributing to Python to solve. gsoc
-    The issue would fit as, or is related to, GSoC_. needs review
+    The issue would fit as, or is related to, a GSoC_ project. needs review
     The patch attached to the issue is in need of a review. patch